The hybrid high school schedule was implemented at the start of the 2013-2014 school year.

 In a 4x4 model, classes are offered as semester-long courses.
 Students attend 4x4 classes every day and then take a new class during the second semester.
 For example, a student could take English 11 the first semester and English 12 the second semester on a 4x4 schedule.

-So how does the adopted hybrid schedule bring A/B and 4x4 courses together?
+So how does the hybrid schedule bring A/B and 4x4 courses together?

-The hybrid schedule will primarily be an A/B schedule in which students will take between six and eight classes a school year while having a lunch block every day.
-Under the adopted schedule, only a handful of select core courses will be taught using a 4x4 schedule.
-This will allow students to recover credits during the school year to work toward on-time graduation.
+The hybrid schedule is primarily an A/B schedule in which students take between six and eight classes al year while having a lunch block every day.
+Under the schedule, only a handful of select core courses are taught using a 4x4 schedule.
+This allows students to recover credits during the school year to work toward on-time graduation.

 What classes will be offered on a 4X4 schedule?